What is Advocacy?

 Our advocacy services are provided nationally over the phone or via email.

-Advocates may attend meetings and face-to-face conciliations on a case by case basis depending on availability and resources.
+Advocates decide on a case by case basis to offer assistance depending on availability and resources.
 If this duty cannot be fulfilled, Advocates reserve the right to refer the individual as necessary.

 Useful Fact Sheets